-The ECG app consists of Galaxy phone app (ECG-Android) and Galaxy Watch app (ECG-Tizen).
-The app can be accessed via Samsung Health Monitor application.
-The ECG App requires a Galaxy Active2 with Tizen version 4.0.0.8 or later, or a later Watch model than the Galaxy Active2 that is paired with a Galaxy phone running Android Nougat or later.
+The ECG app consists of Galaxy phone app (ECG-Android) and Galaxy Watch app (ECG-Tizen/Wear OS).
+The app can be accessed via the Samsung Health Monitor application.
+The ECG app requires a Galaxy Watch Active2 or Galaxy Watch 3 with Tizen version 4.0.0.8 or later, or Galaxy Watch 4 or later model with Wear OS 3.0 that is paired with a Samsung Galaxy phone running Android 9 Pie or later.